What is Chronic Knee Pain?

 Chronic knee pain rarely goes away without treatment, and it isn’t always attributable to one incident.
 It’s most often the result of several causes or conditions.
 Physical conditions or diseases can cause knee pain.

-Osteoarthritis: pain inflammation, and joint destruction caused by degeneration and deterioration of the joint tendinitis
+Osteoarthritis: Pain, inflammation, and joint destruction caused by degeneration and deterioration of the joint.

-Baker’s cyst: a buildup of synovial fluid (fluid that lubricates the joint) behind the knee rheumatoid arthritis.
+Baker’s cyst: A buildup of synovial fluid (fluid that lubricates the joint) behind the knee.

-(RA): a chronic autoimmune inflammatory disorder that causes painful swelling and can eventually cause joint deformity and bone erosion
+Rheumatoid Arthritis (RA): A chronic autoimmune inflammatory disorder that causes painful swelling and can eventually cause joint deformity and bone erosion.

-Dislocation: dislocation of the kneecap most often the result of trauma meniscus tear: a rupture in one or more of the cartilage in the knee
+Meniscus Tear: A rupture in one or more of the cartilage in the knee.